Franziska-Paetzold/Houdini-Asset/README.md

 To model the sheep I drew small sketches, followed by mostly try and error modelling in Houdini.
 To rig the model I mainly used the [SideFX rigging series](https://www.sidefx.com/learn/collections/rigging-series/).

-You can see the project progress in the blog.md.
+If you are interested to see the project progress, you can find it in the [blog.md](./blog.md).
 For following future development check [this repo](https://github.com/Franziska-Paetzold/Houdini/).

-- write what you can do
-- discussion, what i learned...
+## Discussion

-During modelling the different body part I became more confident because I experienced the use of different tool.
-I understood Houdinis strukture better and with the time I knew where to search for the tools I was looking for.
+During modelling the different body part I became more confident because I experienced the use of different tools.
+I understood Houdinis structure better and with the time I knew where to search for the tools I was looking for.
 Looking back, modelling with basic knowleadge of rigging would happen a little bit different, because I now know that I need some more seperated primitives here or there.

-- some values are not clear, I would keep track of this the next time. to become more confident in doing all everything from bones to constraints on my own...

-- to work fully independently on it ...
-- feel more confident to use expressions in parameter fields
+All in all I learned a lot about  parameters in Houdini and feel more confident to use expressions in parameter fields

-- some tests and fixes needed, for instance the master rotation
+The projects result could be improved by some more tests of the rig functionality and some fixes are needed, for instance the master rotation.
+Also some more controls could be added and a rig for the tail, the ears, eyes and jaw.
-- learned a lot about  parameters in houdini

-- controles and rig for the tail, the ears, eyes, jaw...